Czino/inputs-outputs-functions/Sea.md

-A sea is a smaller body of saltwater, often partially enclosed by land, and typically connected to an [[ocean]].
+A sea is a smaller body of saltwater, often partially enclosed by land, and typically connected to an [[Ocean|ocean]].
 Seas play a significant role in regional climate regulation, marine biodiversity, and human activities.

 ## Outputs
 - [[Fish habitat]]